KabbAmine/vCoolor.vim/README.md

 TODO
 ----

-* Windows alternative.
+- Windows alternative.
-* A better regex patterns.
+- A better regex patterns.
+- **+ Handle rgb(%)**
-* Handle rgb(%), rgba, hsv, hsva colors.
+- Handle rgba, hsv, hsva colors.
-* Add possibility to modify 2 or more rgb colors in a line...
+- Add possibility to modify 2 or more rgb colors in a line...
-* Add a vim doc file.
+- Add a vim doc file.

 Notes
 -------------